Wednesday, September 27th,

 the elevator slowing down.
 And his previous thoughts on the roof slashed

 through his mind.
 Heidi.
-Rape.
+Extreme passion.
 Wilmot.
 Rez punk.
 Now look what you did.

 But she gently pressed her tongue against his lips, into his